sntrenter/EvolutionaryComputationSS22/P2/readme.txt

 we found to work for it.
 The population can be inconsistant but it would take to long to get a good average for larger problems.

+I also added a small graphing option, the flag is only avalible in the main program (p2.py), set graphing = True for it to graph your bisection results.

+also added pauseAtBeginning to check variables before running to make sure things were setting properly.

+###
+In short
+just use ./p2.py to run, you can specify a settings file, or edit the variables at the beginning of the file